-In December 2007, Ore Reserves Engineering (Noble and Ranta, 2007) documented "a new, 43-101 compliant resource model" in their Technical Report titled "Technical Report on the Wind Mountain Gold Deposit".
-That Technical Report supported the disclosure of a "total measured plus indicated resource for the project ... estimated as 33.7 million tons above a cutoff grade of 0.0075 opt Au [oz Au/t], with an average grade of 0.012 opt gold [oz Au/t], that contain 406,000 ounces of gold.
-There is also an inferred resource in the study area estimated as 9.8 million tons above a cutoff grade of 0.0075 opt Au [oz Au/t], with an average grade of 0.009 opt gold [oz Au/t], that contain 92,000 ounces of gold."
-That report and work was done to industry standard, but that resource estimate is superseded and replaced by the current mineral resource estimate is described in Section 14.0.
+In December 2007, Ore Reserves Engineering (Noble and Ranta, 2007) documented "a new, 43-101 compliant resource model" in their Technical Report titled "Technical Report on the Wind Mountain

+Gold Deposit".
+Ore Reserves Engineering built a block model with block sizes of 25ft by 25ft by 25ft.
+They defined a domain using a cutoff of 0.006oz Au/t.
+That domain was used to control the grade estimation from 25ft bench composites.
+Block grades were estimated using inverse distance to the fourth power in the mineralized zones and "grades were capped to 0.10"oz Au/t before estimation.
+The 2007 Technical Report supported the disclosure of a "total measured plus indicated resource for the project ... estimated as 33.7 million tons above a cutoff grade of 0.0075 opt Au [oz Au/t], with an average grade of 0.012 opt gold [oz Au/t], that contain 406,000 ounces of gold.
+An inferred resource in the study area was estimated as 9.8 million tons above a cutoff grade of 0.0075 opt Au [oz Au/t], with an average grade of 0.009 opt gold [oz Au/t], that contain 92,000 ounces of gold."
+That report and work was done to industry standard, but that resource estimate is superseded and replaced by the current mineral resource estimate as described in Section 14.0.